jzwood/time-release-encryption-whitepaper/README.md

 **SOLICITED NODES**
 1. Each node that receives data is requested to store the data until the release date has elapsed before publishing the decrypted contents to the network.
+2. Secret keys that are published in this way are validated via their corresponding public checksums.
+3. Once all secret strings have been published and verified anyone can decrypt the original cipher text using the hash of the concatenated secret strings as the key.

+A number of payment strategies exist to incentive the cooperation necessary to successfully execute this TRE scheme.
+For instance, the first node to publish a verifiable key for each key may receive some payment.
+Once all keys have been published an verified all nodes who contributed to the decryption could receive a second larger payment.
+This would encourage nodes to publish their key as soon after the deadline as possible and discourage conspiracy.

 ## ANALYSIS